10 Cheapest Car Insurance Options for Seniors Over 60 (2026 Rates)

 Combining several strategies often yields the best results.
 A senior who takes a defensive driving course, maintains a clean record, and joins AARP could potentially save over $1,000 annually compared to standard rates.

-- Affordable car insurance as a senior doesn't mean settling for inadequate coverage or overpaying.
-This guide has covered many strategies to reduce costs while keeping the protection you need.
+- Cheaper car insurance as a senior doesn't have to mean thinner coverage or overpaying.
+The strategies here bring the cost down while keeping the protection you actually need.

 - Defensive driving courses offer 5-20% discounts.
 Usage-based insurance programs can save up to 40% based on actual driving habits.
 Bundling auto and home policies can save up to $627 yearly, especially helpful for homeowners.